taislin/frogz/README.md

 ---

-In an internet dominated by bloat, complexity, and pervasive tracking, **FROGZ** and **The Anti-Mailbox** offer a radical alternative.
+In an internet dominated by bloat, complexity, and pervasive tracking, **FROGZ** and **The FrogPost** offer a radical alternative.
 We champion **simplicity, privacy, and user control**, staunchly opposing the "soydev" trend of ultra-complex, data-hungry web services.

 Our mission is to empower everyone to establish their internet presence and communicate privately with minimal friction.